flix/book/src/dependencies.md

 # Dependency Resolution

-Unlike (for example) [npm](https://docs.npmjs.com/cli) or [Cargo](https://doc.rust-lang.org/stable/cargo/index.html) version numbers in `FlixProject.html` are specified exactly: you get precisely the version of the library referenced.
+Unlike (for example) [npm](https://docs.npmjs.com/cli) or [Cargo](https://doc.rust-lang.org/stable/cargo/index.html) version numbers in `flix.html` are specified exactly: you get precisely the version of the library referenced.
 There are no [version ranges, tildes, carets, or wildcards](https://doc.rust-lang.org/stable/cargo/reference/specifying-dependencies.html).

 In the event that two dependencies both depend on the same sub-dependency, the most recent version specified will be used, as long as the versions they use are compatible according to semantic versioning.

-For example, imagine that this is the `[package.dependencies]` section of our `FlixProject.toml`:
+For example, imagine that this is the `[package.dependencies]` section of our `flix.toml`:

 ```ini
 [package.dependencies]